OUR INVESTMENT TEAM LEADERSHIP

 Ms. Duran holds a B.A. in Finance and International Business, with dual minors in Economics and Spanish from Oregon State University.

-Marcus Frampton serves as the Director of Investments - Private Income, Special Opportunities and Absolute Return at the Alaska Permanent Fund Corporation (APFC).
-Marcus manages a 10% target allocation of the fund directed toward Hedge Funds/Absolute Return, Infrastructure, Income-related Special Opportunities and Private Credit.
+Marcus Frampton serves as the Director of Investments, Real Assets & Absolute Return.
+Within Real Assets he is ultimately responsible for the APFC's Real Estate, Infrastructure, Private Credit and Income Opportunities investments, which together represent a 22% FY 2022 target allocation of the fund.
+Within Absolute Return, Marcus is responsible for the APFC's hedge fund investments that are designed to provide an uncorrelated, alpha-driven return stream and represent a 6% FY 2022 target allocation of the fund.
 Prior to joining the APFC, Marcus held diverse roles ranging from investment banking (Lehman Brothers), private equity (PCG Capital Partners), and acted as an executive of a private equity backed portfolio company (LPL Financial).

 Mr. Frampton holds a BA in Business-Economics with a minor in Accounting from UCLA.